Shyam-Has-Your-Anomaly-Mitigated/Shyamscrypt/sans.krit/śyām(asy)āṣṭādhyāyī.md

 fritz the cat is like appleby in yes minister; now it's my favourite movie

-weighing down plants /increases|decreases/ dimensions growing plants upsidedown uses both light, and gravity, to increase dimensions smoking ashes∘people by feeding them to ganja, and smoking them through the ganga fresh distilled water fasting; to avoid contamination from containment; surface area (fractal geometry) reality is a monoculture, pussyaibilities are in my datamining rig, formal methods,..
+weighing down plants /increases|decreases/ dimensions #bioplasticity growing plants upsidedown uses both light, and gravity, to increase dimensions #bioplasticity smoking ashes∘people by feeding them to ganja, and smoking them through the ganga fresh distilled water fasting; to avoid contamination from containment; surface area (fractal geometry) reality is a monoculture, pussyaibilities are in my datamining rig, formal methods,..